mauriciofarina/Embedded-C-Development-Framework/README.md

 ## Documentation
 Every module must contain a documentation file.
 Since supported by most version control systems, the framework recommends the use of Markdown `README.md` files.
 Developers should provide essential information regarding module specifications, design choices, how-to-use tutorial, examples, reference links and files, state-flow diagrams and any other relevant information.
 Architects should also define an in-code documentation standard.

+## Development Guidelines

+Architects should provide guidelines for a standard project development.
+As a suggestion, the Framework provides the following [Development Standard](doc_development_standard.md).